top of page

 Adrenalina: So what does that look like?

 Narendra: Well, look at it this way: the films people love, the ones with the hundred million dollar budgets and a billion in profits, are full of the most basic and infuriating incongruities.
 They’re really the worst movies.
-Which makes no sense; no sense, unless it’s programming; programming that people demand.
+Which makes no sense.
+No sense, unless it’s programming programming that people demand.

-Adrenalina: So, like, bad acting?
+Adrenalina: So, like bad acting?

 Narendra: Like objects moving, transforming, or disappearing altogether between cuts.
 Like right before the audience’s eyes.
 You can’t possibly miss it.
-Sometimes it’s the subject of the shot.
+Sometimes it’s the very subject of the shot.
 More often it’s the glass of milk on the table between the protagonist and her best friend as they sit chatting.
 The glass, it starts half empty, fills, then empties and fills again, over the span of fourteen seconds and without anyone touching it.

 Adrenalina: So what are you saying, exactly?